NATIVE VEGETATION REMOVAL IS ASSESSED UNDER THREE DIFFERENT CATEGORIES:

 - The area is first mapped using a Native Vegetation Information Management System Tool (NVIM) to determine the net loss amount (See web link below).
 From drawing the area of loss on your map, a NVIM report will be produced – telling the landholder what the Offset requirements are.

-If you decide to offset the vegetation loss on your property, you will need to use a “First Party Offset Calculator” available on the DELWP website to determine the Offset amount required in hectares.
+- If you decide to offset the vegetation loss on your property, you will need to contact an Accredited Offset site assessors.
+A list of assessors are available from the DELWP website.

-- To determine whether your property is Low, medium or high risk – you will need to check by using the Native Vegetation Information Management System (NVIM) website: https://nvim.delwp.vic.gov.au
+- To determine whether your property requires a Basic, Intermediate or Detailed assessment – you will need to check by using the Native Vegetation Information Management System (NVIM) website: https://nvim.delwp.vic.gov.au

-- Please note that sometimes a small vegetation loss area may fall into a Medium or High risk category – this may be caused by the presence of a Vulnerable, Rare or Threatened Species (VROT) of plant or animal located near or on the site.
-If this happens, then a Medium or High Risk assessment is unavoidable.
+- Please note that sometimes a small vegetation loss area may fall into a Detailed risk category – this may be caused by the presence of a Vulnerable, Rare or Threatened Species (VROT) of plant or animal located near or on the site.
+If this happens, then a Detailed Risk assessment is unavoidable.

-If the overall vegetation loss area on a property falls within the Medium or High Risk classification, then it is recommended that you seek advice from an Environmental Consultant.
+If the overall vegetation loss area on a property falls within the Detailed Risk classification, then it is recommended that you seek advice from an Environmental Consultant.

-- To work out the net loss of a medium or high risk site, the consultant will need to map the area of your vegetation loss site (using a GPS) and conduct a Habitat Hectare Assessment to determine it’s vegetation condition score.
+- To work out the net loss of a Detailed risk site, the consultant will need to map the area of your vegetation loss site (using a GPS) and conduct a Habitat Hectare Assessment to determine it’s vegetation condition score.

 - The consultant will then create a Geographic Information System (GIS) shape file which contains the size of the site and it’s Vegetation condition and submit this to DELWP in melbourne, to determine the Offset amount.